eliseuegewarth/Seven-Keys/Stylesheet.md

 ```
 ### 5.4 Braces

+Braces should be used whenever possible, even in situations where language allows not be used.
 The braces shoud be open one line below the end of the expression or declaration and shoud be closed one line below the block instructions:

 ```c++